-- Following successful completion of the Institutional Profile and approval by THE-ICE Executive Team the applicant institution is invited to apply for Full Membership of THE-ICE.
+- Following successful completion of the Institutional Profile and approval by THE-ICE Executive Team, the applicant institution is invited to apply for Accredited Membership of THE-ICE.

-- Applicant institution completes THE-ICE Full Accreditation Application, a self-review document with a focus on self-reflection and purpose of addressing THE-ICE Standards of Excellence
+- Applicant institution completes THE-ICE Accreditation Application, a self-review document with a focus on self-reflection and with the purpose of addressing THE-ICE Standards of Excellence.

-- The completed Application is assessed by Auditor/s of the independent THE-ICE Assessment Panel.
-The auditors will prepare and deliver a Full Accreditation Assessment Report to the applicant institution for comments upon completion.
+- The completed Accreditation Application is assessed by Auditor/s of the independent THE-ICE Assessment Panel.
+The auditors will prepare and deliver an Accreditation Assessment Report to the applicant institution for comments upon completion.

-- With the approval of the applicant institution, the Full Accreditation Assessment Report and Full Site Audit Report are presented to THE-ICE Board of Directors along with the auditors’ recommendation based on their findings.
-With the approval of THE-ICE Board, the applicant institution is invited to become a Full Member of THE-ICE.
-As a Full Member, programmes are accredited for a minimum period of five years, after which Re-Accreditation is required to maintain accreditation and membership of THE-ICE.
+- With the approval of the applicant institution, the Accreditation Assessment Report and Site Audit Report are presented to THE-ICE Board of Directors along with the auditors’ recommendation based on their findings.
+With the approval of THE-ICE Board, the applicant institution is invited to become an Accredited Member of THE-ICE.
+As an Accredited Member, programmes are accredited for a period of five (5) years, after which Re-accreditation is required to maintain accreditation and membership of THE-ICE.

-- Once approved as a Full Member, institutions operating as part of an ‘education group’ may be eligible to nominate Affiliate Members from within the same group, subject to the relevant criteria being met.
+- Once approved as an Accredited Member, institutions operating as part of an ‘education group’ may be eligible to nominate Affiliate Members from within the same group, subject to the relevant criteria being met.

 Please visit the Application Procedure for Accreditation & Membership of THE-ICE page for further information, or contact THE-ICE directly at email@example.com.

-Why does an institution need accreditation specific to tourism, hospitality and/or events if it already has some form of Business School accreditation?
+Why does an institution need accreditation specific to TH&E if it already has Business School accreditation?

-Within the higher education sector a number of TH&E (tourism, hospitality, events, and culinary arts) programmes are incorporated under a Faculty of Business or a School of Business.
-Such a Faculty/School may carry accreditation from accrediting bodies such as AACSB, EQUIS. or AMBA, but these generic business accreditation bodies are typically not focused on the specifics of TH&E programmes.
+Within the higher education sector a number of TH&E (tourism, hospitality, events, and culinary arts) programmes are incorporated under a Faculty of Business or School of Business, which may carry accreditation from bodies such as AACSB, EQUIS, or AMBA.
+However, these generic business accreditation bodies are typically not focused on the specifics of TH&E programmes.

 Why does an institution need more than one accreditation?

-In TH&E (tourism, hospitality and events) education, multiple accreditations are becoming increasingly common.
+In TH&E (tourism, hospitality, events, and culinary arts) education, multiple accreditations are becoming increasingly common.
 There are a number of reasons for getting more than one accreditation:

 - Different accreditation bodies may focus on different academic programmes (e.g. tourism only, or hospitality only).

-- Some accreditation bodies may have an international focus, while others may be more focused on accreditation that is only relevant to a specific country (e.g. ACPHA is focused on courses in the USA).
+- Some accreditation bodies may have an international focus, while others may be more focused on accreditation that is only relevant to a specific country.

 - Some accreditation bodies only focus on a specific programme type (e.g. AMBA is focused on MBA programmes).